rykdesjardins/mkpwdlist/README.md

 - `n` : Prepend numbers to all input
 - `N` : Append numbers to all input
 - `c` : Mix in special characters
-- `H` : Output random hexadecimal 8 character passwords
+- `H` : Output random hexadecimal 8 character passwords (WIP)

+A lot more to come.

 ## `<output_file>`
 A file which will be created containing the final list of passwords.